londelidess/Bumblr-Tumblr-replica/README.md

 # `Bumblr <social-network-service>`

 ## INTRODUCTION
 Bumblr, a Tumblr replica, is a platform where users can share posts, engage in discussions through comments, express their appreciation via likes, and connect by following each other.
-This is a group project at aA Academy created by Brandon Vang, Jimmy Xu, Richard Lee,  Makoto Doi.
+This is a group project at aA Academy created by Brandon Vang, Jimmy Xu, Richard Lee, and Makoto Doi.

 ![homepage][def]
 ![homepage2][def2]